Shipping losses mount from cargo vessel stuck in Suez Canal

 Lt.
 Gen. Osama Rabei, the head of the canal authority, said navigation through the waterway would remain halted until the Ever Given is refloated.
 A team from Boskalis, a Dutch firm specialized in salvaging, arrived at the canal Thursday, although one of its top officials warned removing the vessel could take “days to weeks.”

-“It is, in a manner of speaking, a very heavy whale on the beach,” Boskalis chairman Peter Berdowski told the Dutch current affairs program “Nieuwuur” on Wednesday.
+“BSM’s continuing priorities are to safely re-float the vessel and for marine traffic in the Suez Canal to resume,” it said without providing timeframe.

+Boskalis chairman Peter Berdowski on Wednesday described the ship as “a very heavy whale on the beach.”

 “The ship, with the weight it now has, can’t really be pulled free.
-You can forget it.”
+You can forget it,” he told the Dutch current affairs program “Nieuwsuur.”

 The ship had two pilots from Egypt’s canal authority aboard the vessel to guide it when the grounding happened around 7:45 a.m.
 Tuesday, Bernhard Schulte Shipmanagement said.